-The deductible is the second key factor renters frequently overlook.
-Even when coverage transfers, the deductible still applies to any rental claim. addresses replacement-vehicle costs while your own car is being repaired.
+The deductible is the second important factor renters frequently overlook.
+Even when coverage transfers, the deductible still applies to any rental claim.
+Rental reimbursement coverage addresses replacement-vehicle costs while your own car is being repaired.
+That's a separate add-on from the coverage that protects the rental vehicle itself.

 If your deductible is $1,000 and the repair cost is $600, you pay the full $600 out of pocket because the damage falls below the deductible threshold.
 Many drivers assume "covered" means no out-of-pocket cost, but your deductible applies regardless of whether the damaged vehicle is your own car or a rental.